Powzzer/NEXTA_Task2_Mujahid/README.md

 # AI Receipt Reader & Market Auditor

-This app reads receipt images, extracts the items, and checks if you were overcharged compared to average market prices.
+This app reads receipt images, extracts the items, and checks if you the items are over/fairly priced compared to average market prices.

 ---